Dosage Form: capsule, tablet, oral suspension

 - Do not change your dose of Gabapentin without talking to your healthcare provider.

 - If you take Gabapentin tablets and break a tablet in half, the unused half of the tablet should be taken at your next scheduled dose.
-Half tablets not used within 28 days of breaking should be thrown away
+Half tablets not used within 28 days of breaking should be thrown away.

-- Take Gabapentin capsules with plenty of water.
+- Take Gabapentin capsules with water.

 - Gabapentin tablets can be taken with or without food.
 If you take an antacid containing aluminum and magnesium, such as Maalox®, Mylanta®, Gelusil®, Gaviscon®, or Di-Gel®, you should wait at least 2 hours before taking your next dose of Gabapentin.